petrspelos/amnesia-preprocessor/docs/examples/Installation.md

 ## Using the Preprocessor in Visual Studio Code

+Before you start using the preprocessor make sure you [setup VSCode for Amnesia's Development](https://github.com/petrspelos/amnesia-preprocessor/blob/master/docs/examples/VSCodeDevSetup.md)

 1) Open your project folder in Visual Studio Code.

 You should see your project files in the tree view.